 Dental issues can become more severe and costly the longer you wait to treat them.

-During your comprehensive oral health examination, also called a “full mouth exam,” your dentist will examine your teeth and gums, while screening you for oral cancer, periodontal disease, tooth decay, and anything else that can have an impact on your oral health.
+During your comprehensive oral health examination, also called a “full mouth exam,” your dentist in Shorewood will examine your teeth and gums, while screening you for oral cancer, periodontal disease, tooth decay, and anything else that can have an impact on your oral health.

 After your exam, you’ll discuss your oral health goals with your dentist, to develop a personalized treatment plan that is customized to fit your unique dental needs.
 Treatment plans are a detailed outline of recommended care, and typically include a timeline for each treatment, as well as information about any service you will receive.